kish7/airport-simulation/README.md

 >
 > **Please avoid Python>=3.7.0** because it breaks the legacy Cython, which one of the dependencies line-profiler (test package) depends on.
 The issue has not been [fixed](https://github.com/rkern/line_profiler/issues) at the moment.
 Try to install a lower version instead.

+Traditionally the application had a single point of entry and was run as a single application, in this branch '22practicum-arch' is in the process of porting to the newly designed Software Architecture.

+To run the application as per the new Software Architecture, there are three components that have to be run independently in the same host machine.

+1. Kafka Messaging Infrastructure
+2. Simulation Application
+3. Controller Module

+###  Running Kafka Messaging Infrastructure

+Follow steps mentioned in the README.md file within 'messagingInfra' directory

 ### First-Time Run

 ```sh